Feature Races at The Meadows

 First run in 1978 as the Gleeson & Tonta Trophy at Olympic Park, this Group 1 Distance Final has stood the test of time.
 Despite many name changes throughout the years including Australian Super Stayers and recently Fanta Bale Super Stayers.
 In 2023, The MGRA has made the decision to name the race solely after Fanta Bale, the 2018 winner of the event.

-To be run on the same night as the Group 1 Australian Cup, The Fanta Bale has had some of the biggest names in staying racing win over the years including: Destini Fireball (2013 & 2014), Fanta Bale (2018) and recent winners Mepunga Ruby (2022) and Ariarne Bale (2023).
+To be run on the same night as the Group 1 Australian Cup, The Fanta Bale has had some of the biggest names in staying racing win over the years including: Destini Fireball (2013 & 2014), Fanta Bale (2018) and recent winners Mepunga Ruby (2022) and Palawa King(2024).

 Racing Honour Roll